jrXXX/akros-marketplace/infrastructure/database_only/README.md

 The folder **../db_init** is used for initialization of the database.

+### Warning

+The initialization will fail, if encoding of file **../db_init/01-init.sh** is not Unix like.
+Line endings have to be CR and not Windows like CRLF.

+- Convert to Unix with command : dos2unix < 01-init.sh > 01-init.sh.ux (replace old file with new one)
+- Force git not to autoconvert CR to CRLF : git config --global core.autocrlf true

 ### Start/Stop
 - **start**: docker-compose up
 - **stop**: docker-compose down